i-translation/system-design/README.md

 ### IPv4

-The original Internet Protocol is IPv4 which uses a 32-bit numeric dot-decimal notation that only allows for around 4 billion IP addresses.
+The original Internet Protocol is IPv4 which uses a 32-bit numeric dot-decimal notation (符号) that only allows for around 4 billion IP addresses.
 Initially, it was more than enough but as internet adoption grew, we needed something better.

 _Example: `102.22.192.181`_

 ### IPv6

 IPv6 is a new protocol that was introduced in 1998.
-Deployment commenced in the mid-2000s and since the internet users have grown exponentially, it is still ongoing.
+Deployment commenced (开始) in the mid-2000s and since the internet users have grown exponentially (以指数方式), it is still ongoing.

-This new protocol uses 128-bit alphanumeric hexadecimal notation.
+This new protocol uses 128-bit alphanumeric (含有字母和数字的) hexadecimal notation.
 This means that IPv6 can provide about ~340e+36 IP addresses.
-That's more than enough to meet the growing demand for years to come.
+That's more than enough to meet the growing demand (需要) for years to come.

 _Example: `2001:0db8:85a3:0000:0000:8a2e:0370:7334`_